-Nuts and seeds: chia seeds, flax seeds, pumpkin seeds, sunflower seeds, dried coconut, almonds, pistachios, chestnuts, hazelnuts, pecans.
+Nuts and seeds: chia seeds, flax seeds, pumpkin seeds, sunflower seeds, dried coconut, almonds, pistachios, chestnuts, hazelnuts, and pecans.

 Whole grains: bulgur, pearl barley, quinoa, whole wheat, oatmeal, brown rice, millet, couscous, bran, corn.

 Increase your daily fiber intake by enriching your breakfast

-Do you typically start you day with eggs and sausages?
-Or, do you skip breakfast altogether, opting instead for a cup of coffee?
-We propose that you challenge these habits, and try out this fiber-rich breakfast.
+Do you typically start your day with eggs and sausages?
+Or do you skip breakfast altogether, opting instead for a cup of coffee?
+We propose that you challenge these habits and try out this fiber-rich breakfast.